emilykurian/Atomated_EDA/README.md

 Step 2: Create a bar chart to visualize missing values in the dataset.
 Step 3: Separate continuous and categorical columns in the dataset.
 ## Part 2: Create Streamlit Web App
 Step 1: Set up streamlit app
 - Set the configuration for the Streamlit page, defining the page icon and title
 - Set up the Streamlit web app by defining the title and a file uploader for CSV files.
 - If a file is uploaded, read the data and create tabs for different EDA sections.
 Step 2: Dataset Overview Tab
 - Display basic information about the dataset, including the number of rows, duplicates, features, categorical columns, and continuous columns.
 - Generate a correlation chart for continuous columns.
-- Create a bar chart to visualize missing values distribution in the dataset Step 3: Individual Column Stats Tab
+- Create a bar chart to visualize missing values distribution in the dataset
+Step 3: Individual Column Stats Tab
 - Display descriptive statistics for selected continuous features.
 - Show a histogram for the selected continuous feature.
-- Visualize the distribution of values for selected categorical features using a bar chart Step 4: Explore Relation Between Features Tab
+- Visualize the distribution of values for selected categorical features using a bar chart.
+Step 4: Explore Relation Between Features Tab
 - Allow users to select features for the X-axis, Y-axis, and color-encoding in a scatter plot.
 - Generate an interactive scatter plot to explore relationships between selected features.